 3. Crop Production – tillage method, variety selection, planting, weed/insect/disease control, irrigation, fertilization, harvesting, storage, processing, sustainable production techniques.

-4. Family Development – family systems, communication in couples, parenting, child development.
+4. Family and Child Development – family systems, communication in couples, parenting, child development.

 5. Family Resource Management – family budgeting, financial planning, saving, financial security in later life.

 6. Farm Management – business and marketing plans, labor issues, risk management, farm accounting, decision-making tools.

 7. Horticulture – woody ornamentals, turfgrass, silviculture, floriculture, food crops.